otheiner/string_art/README.md

 <img src="https://github.com/otheiner/thread_art/blob/main/assets/photo.png" width="450">

 And this is how the art is made.
-The first 100 lines ...
+The string starts on nail 0 (you can see the line starting on the right ride of the frame) and then it continues as one continuous thread.
+The first 100 lines is displayed below:

 <img src="https://github.com/otheiner/thread_art/blob/main/assets/string_art_236_nails_100_lines.png" width="450">